kean/DFImageManager/README.md

 ## Features
 - Completely asynchronous and thread safe.
 Performance-critical subsystems run entirely on the background threads
-- Image decompression and resizing which results in a great performance, lack of missaligned images and low memory footprint
+- Centralized image decompression and resizing which results in a great performance, lack of missaligned images and low memory footprint
 - Memory caching that carefully manages system resources to keep as many images as possible while preventing memory warnings
+- Persistent cache is implemented using NSURLCache.
+HTTP cache control will be available in future versions.
+- Networking based on NSURLSession
 - Automatic preheating of images that are close to the viewport

 ## Getting Started